 Students have the opportunity to assist the front office staff where they will learn useful skills in organization and responsibility.
 A GPA of 3.0, no N’s or U’s citizenship, no disciplinary infractions, and office staff recommendation is required.

-BEGINNING BAND – 7th / 8th Grades Yearlong
+CONCERT BAND (BEGINNING BAND) – 7th / 8th Grades Yearlong Elective

-Learn to play a woodwind, brass or percussion instrument.
-No prior instrumental experience is required to be a part of the Beginning Band.
-Some of the larger instruments are provided for the year at no cost (provided the instrument is kept in good condition).
-Several performances are scheduled throughout the year.
+This performance ensemble is designed for all students wishing to learn a woodwind, brass, or percussion instrument.
+No experience is needed.
+The primary focus of this course is to introduce students to basic musical skills such as basic music theory, basic rhythms, and proper playing of their instrument.
+Three major performances are scheduled throughout the year.
 Attendance at all scheduled performances and rehearsals is a required part of the class.
-A donation of $100.00 to offset costs listed above will be requested.
+A donation of $75.00 to offset costs listed above will be requested.

-INTERMEDIATE BAND – 7th / 8th Grades Yearlong
+CONCERT BAND (INTERMEDIATE BAND) – 7th / 8th Grades Yearlong Elective

 PREREQUISITE: Teacher Approval

-This is the most advanced wind and percussion performance group.
-Students will pursue excellence in instrumental technique and gain performance experience.
+This performance ensemble is the most advanced wind and percussion group and is only offered through audition.
+Students enrolled in this course work towards pursuing musical excellence in instrumental technique and gain valuable performance experience.
 Music includes standard band literature as well as popular music.
-The Advanced Band performs many times during the school year, participating in concerts and festivals.
+The Wind Ensemble performs numerous times throughout the school year, participating in concerts and festivals in and outside of Orange County.
+Multiple major performances are scheduled throughout the year.
 All rehearsals and performances are a required part of this class.
 A donation of $100.00 to offset costs listed above will be requested.

-STRING ORCHESTRA – 7th / 8th Grades Yearlong
+STRING ORCHESTRA (INTERMEDIATE ORCHESTRA) – 7th / 8th Grades Yearlong Elective

 PREREQUISITE: Teacher Approval

-This course is the most advanced string performing ensemble.
-Students will continue to develop instrumental technique and musicianship skills in order to attain a superior level of performance.
-Music includes standard string orchestra repertoire as well as popular, contemporary charts.
-The Advanced Orchestra performs many times during the school year, participating in concerts, festivals, and other school functions.
+This performance ensemble is the most advanced string group and is only offered through audition.
+Students enrolled in this course work towards pursuing musical excellence in instrumental technique and gain valuable performance experience.
+Music includes standard string orchestra literature as well as popular music.
+The Chamber Orchestra performs numerous times throughout the school year, participating in concerts and festivals in and outside of Orange County.
+Multiple major performances are scheduled throughout the year.
 All rehearsals and performances are a required part of this class.
 A donation of $100.00 to offset costs listed above will be requested.